fredkontur/article-database/README.md

-To run this database on your computer, enter the login information for your MySql account in the dbConnection.php file.
+To run this database on your computer, enter the login information for your MySQL account in the dbConnection.php file.